lelou6666/nimbus-docs/cloudinitd/wordpress.rst

 Here we see above that key security information is gathered from the environment variables (this is why we had to set the prior to launch in the quick start).
 We also see that there are two run levels.
-The first handles the MySQL server, and once that is done, The second uses it to handle the wordpress service.
+The first handles the MySQL server, and once that is done, the second uses it to handle the WordPress service.

 If we look at the two run level files ``mysql_level.conf`` and ``wp_level.conf`` we see that each has a section that starts with